chanzuckerberg/cryoet-data-portal/docs/about.md

 # About CryoET

-Learn about CryoET data and how to use navigate the CryoET Data Portal
+Learn about CryoET data and how to navigate the CryoET Data Portal.

 ::::{grid} 1 1 2 2
 :gutter: 2